tadashibashi/tbm2gbt/readme.md

 - Leave the Trackerboy instruments and waveforms as-is, since they will not sound correctly during playback in gbt-player otherwise.
 - Add a tempo (`Fxx`) command at the top of your file.
 - Make sure to add a pattern skip effect (`Dxx`) at the end of any pattern with a length of less than 64.
-- Noise channel range works on keys C4-B6
+- Noise channel range works on keys C4-B6.
+In GB Studio 3.0 and higher, you will get a gradient of timbres.
+However, it is a special version of gbt-player.
+Every other version of gbt-player will be constricted to 8 particular tones across the keyboard.
 - Since gbt-player is a compact driver with a subset of Trackerboy's effects catalogue, we've attached a list of compatible effects below.
+- You can only use one column of effects, others will be ignored.

 ### Compatible Effects
 | Channel Effect  | Trackerboy Command | |